vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 1. Familiarity with `do` notation will allow you to effectively use monads, whether or not you feel you understand them.

-2. The monad laws are embedded in `do` notation and you will have a better understanding of the underlying concepts from using it.
+2. Doing this will teach you (or at least help you learn) the monad laws.

+But enough about that.
 Let's walk through some contrived examples to see how this works in practice!

 I'd like to start with the `Maybe` type, which allows us to work with possibly `null` values in a way I think is better than most other approaches.
 The